 A CT scan uses X-rays to create cross-sectional, three-dimensional images of the body.
 Our radiologists use a special pancreatic protocol CT scan to view the pancreas and to detect cancer.

 Before the exam, you are given a contrast agent, which is taken by mouth, to highlight and distinguish the intestines from the pancreas and to see if cancer has spread there.
 In addition, a contrast dye is given through a vein.
 As it travels through the pancreas, the doctor takes pictures at three different times.

-A pancreatic protocol CT scan produces images of thin cross sections, or “slices,” of the organ, enabling doctors to detect pancreatic cancer.
+A pancreatic protocol CT scan produces images of thin cross sections, or slices, of the organ, enabling doctors to detect pancreatic cancer.
 The test also helps determine if cancer has spread to nearby blood vessels and organs, such as the stomach and spleen.
-Pancreatic cancer may also spread to the lymph nodes, which are immune system glands that trap viruses and bacteria, helping to fight infection.
+Pancreatic cancer may also spread to the lymph nodes, which are immune system glands that trap viruses and bacteria and thereby help to fight infection.